-The most commonly used technique worldwide for the preservation of cancer and other tissues for subsequent pathology evaluation is formalin-fixation followed by paraffin-embedding, or FFPE.
+The most common technique used worldwide for the preservation of cancer and other tissues for subsequent pathology evaluation is formalin-fixation followed by paraffinembedding, or FFPE.
 We believe that the quality and analysis of FFPE tissues is highly problematic, and that PCT offers significant advantages over current processing methods, including standardization, speed, biomolecule recovery, and safety.